vcotir/scrimba-AE-project-popchoice/README.md

 ## Notes

 This project expects Supabase to have movie content available for vector search and an RPC function named `match_movies`.
-The RPC is defined in `reference_and_scripts/db_semantic_search.sql`.
+The table is defined in `reference_and_scripts/movies.sql`, the RPC is defined in `reference_and_scripts/db_semantic_search.sql`, and `reference_and_scripts/db_seeding.js` loads the data from `movies.txt`.
 Without that database setup, the frontend will run, but recommendations will fail when the backend tries to search for matching movie context.